-As part of the wealth management service offered through BMO Financial Group, BMO Trust Company, as trustee, offers registered retirement savings plans ("RRSP"), registered retirement income funds ("RRIF"), registered disability savings plans ("RDSP"), registered education savings plans ("RESP"), tax-free savings accounts ("TFSA"), first home savings account ("FHSA"), and deferred profit sharing plans (collectively, "registered plans").
-All of the provisions concerning these registered plans are contained in the registered plan application form and the declaration of trust that is attached to the application form.
+As part of its wealth management service, BMO Financial Group offers registered retirement savings plans ("RRSP"), registered retirement income funds ("RRIF"), registered disability savings plans ("RDSP"), registered education savings plans ("RESP"), tax-free savings accounts ("TFSA"), first home savings account ("FHSA"), and deferred profit sharing plans (collectively, "registered plans").
+BMO Trust Company is the trustee of the registered plans.
+All of the provisions concerning the registered plans are contained in the registered plan application form and the declaration of trust that is attached to the application form.
 There are no annual administration fees for these services.